roysammy123/Git-Practice/README.md

 # Git-Practice
-This repository contains stuff from practice in Git
+This repository contains stuff from my Git practice as part of the "Git and Github" course offered by 365datascience.com